Greece Moments Greece Moments

 Chalki Kirche Barbara Agia Varvara

-The hinterland of the island seems lonely and rugged.
+The hinterland of the island feels lonely and rugged.
 It’s hard to believe that Chalki was home to 8,000 inhabitants in ancient times and is described in ancient writings as well-forested and rich in water.
 Even copper (Greek: chalkos) is said to have been mined here in large quantities, from which the name of the island is derived.

 Today you can no longer see any trees on the plateau.
-The numerous goats and sheeps are content with the low shrubs and countless wild herbs and seek shelter in the old farming settlements of Halki, whose buildings and walls are still well preserved.
+The numerous goats and sheep are content with the low shrubs and countless wild herbs and seek shelter in the old farming settlements of Halki, whose buildings and walls are still well preserved.

 Chalki Honig Rhodos Souvenier Urlaub